danielchang2002/TaxiBGC_2022/README.md

 └── output_prefix_covstats_taxibgc2022.txt

 The three output files are:
-(i) output_prefix_BGC_FINAL_RESULT.txt: Biosynthetic gene clusters identified (ii) output_prefix_BGC_metsp.txt: the MetaPhlAn taxonomic profiling output (iii) output_prefix_covstats_taxibgc2022.txt: the bbmap output
+(i) output_prefix_BGC_FINAL_RESULT.txt: a list of the predicted biosynthetic gene clusters (ii) output_prefix_BGC_metsp.txt: MetaPhlAn3 taxonomic profiling output (iii) output_prefix_covstats_taxibgc2022.txt: BBMAP output

 optional arguments:
   -h, --help            show this help message and exit -g BGC_GENE_PRESENCE_THRESHOLD, --BGC_gene_presence_threshold
-                        gene-presence threshold for predicting BGCs from the metagenomes -b BGC_COVERAGE_THRESHOLD, --BGC_coverage_threshold
+                        user-defined BGC gene presence threshold (see description in the TaxiBGC manuscript) -b BGC_COVERAGE_THRESHOLD, --BGC_coverage_threshold
-                        coverage threshold for predicting BGCs from the metagenomes
+                        user-defined BGC coverage threshold (see description in the TaxiBGC manuscript)

 required named arguments:
   -n NUM_THREADS, --num_threads NUM_THREADS
                         number of threads
   -f FORWARD, --forward FORWARD
-                        forward read of metagenome (.fastq) -r REVERSE, --reverse REVERSE
+                        forward read sequences of the metagenome (.fastq) -r REVERSE, --reverse REVERSE
-                        reverse read of metagenome (.fastq) -o OUTPUT, --output OUTPUT
+                        reverse read sequences of the metagenome (.fastq) -o OUTPUT, --output OUTPUT
                         prefix for output file names
 ```

 ### Runtime
-Runtime depends on the size of the input metagenome and the system specs.
+Runtime depends on the size of the input metagenome and the specs of the computer system.

-On a 2019 MacBook Pro with a 2.3 GHz 8-Core Intel Core i9 processor and 16GB of RAM, a single run of taxibgc on an input metagenome of 4 GB takes about half an hour.

-Note: the initial run on any machine will take extra time because databases will need to be downloaded and installed before the actual computation.
+On a 2019 MacBook Pro with a 2.3 GHz 8-Core Intel Core i9 processor and 16GB of RAM, a single run of TaxiBGC on an input metagenome of approximately 4 GB takes about half an hour.
+Please note that the initial run on any machine will take extra time because databases will need to be downloaded and installed prior to the actual computation.